-A properly selected and installed trap will not freeze as long as steam is coming to the trap.
-If the steam supply should be shut off, the steam condenses, forming a vacuum in the heat exchanger or tracer line.
+be shut oil, the steam condenses, forming a vacuum in the heat exchanger or tracer line.
 This prevents free drainage of the condensate from the system before freezing can occur.
 Therefore, install a vacuum breaker between the equipment being drained and the trap.
 If there is not gravity drainage through the trap to the return line, the trap and discharge line should be drained manually or automatically by means of a freeze protection drain.
 Also, when multiple traps are installed in a trap station, insulating the traps can provide freeze protection.